backstage/backstage/packages/core-plugin-api/api-report.md

   error: Error;
 };

+// Warning: (ae-missing-release-tag) "ComponentAnalyticsDomain" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export type ComponentAnalyticsDomain = {
+  pluginId: string;
+  componentName: string;
+};

 // Warning: (ae-missing-release-tag) "ConfigApi" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public